 Given the obvious solemnity of the subject (a mood which the film appears to take as a given and not something that must be earned), it is hard to fully appreciate The Painted Bird in either way; it is just too serious a film to be taken lightly and too silly a film to be taken seriously.
 It makes one wonder: what exactly does that leave?

-The Painted Bird screened at Thessaloniki International Film Festival.
+The Painted Bird screened at Thessaloniki International Film Festival and opens on July 17.